Bicyclist Protests Net Neutrality By Slowing Traffic Outside the FCC Building - Slashdot

 Or more likely they're listening to the net neutrality zealots who make statements about NN that would exclude the ability to use QoS in any way.
 Yes, true NN does not exclude QoS shaping.
 It also does not exclude Netflix "throttling" due to congestion at the border gateway.
 But people who make statements like "all packets must be treated the same" are saying that QoS is not allowed.

-I do not approve of or condone his actions (Score:5, Insightful)
+I do not approve of or condone his actions (Score:4, Insightful)

 That having been said: I'm a firm supporter of Net Neutrality, and while there is humor in this stunt, breaking the law and creating a hazardous situation for both himself and the drivers he inconvenienced is not cool at all and just as likely convinced some people who don't even know what Net Neutrality is, that advocates of it are just lunatics.
 So I say "no thanks!" to this Rob Bliss, he's probably just made matters worse for both cyclists and for the case for Net Neutrality.